Cabo Beaches: The Most Beautiful on the Coast

 Moreover, the sunsets at Costa Azul are among the best in Cabo.
 As the sky turns pink and orange, locals gather along the beach to watch the last surfers ride glowing waves.
 The combination of friendly faces, golden light, and cool ocean air makes this a favorite spot for both locals and visitors alike.

-Where to Stay Nearby: Hyatt Ziva Los Cabos – A luxurious, all-inclusive resort located just a short drive from Costa Azul.
-Guests enjoy oceanfront pools, multiple restaurants, and evening entertainment — all with views of the sparkling Sea of Cortez.
+A luxurious all-inclusive resort just a short drive from Costa Azul, offering oceanfront pools, multiple restaurants, and lively evening entertainment with beautiful views of the Sea of Cortez.

 Palmilla Beach